petersilva/drobo-utils/README.txt

 This is fine for testing, but will only work if invoked from the directory containg the drobo-utils files.
+Once installed using 'install'...

+	python setup.py install

-Once installed using 'install' or a built package, these lines are not needed.
+or a built package, these lines are not needed.

 Another way to enable testing without installing is to: